Customer Service Chatbot: Build vs Buy vs Hire

 • Strengths: Powerful automation (Fin AI), excellent analytics, great knowledge base

-• Weaknesses: Gets expensive fast with multiple agents, complex feature set
+• Weaknesses: Gets expensive fast with multiple agents, complex to set up

-• Best for: Funded startups, SaaS companies, medium businesses with budget
+• Best for: Funded startups, subscription software companies, medium businesses with budget

 • For a side-by-side comparison with the open-source alternative — see Chatwoot vs Intercom and Chatwoot’s docs